Perry Miller

 Perry Gilbert Eddy Miller (February 25, 1905 – December 9, 1963) was an American intellectual historian and a co-founder of the field of American Studies.
-Miller specialized in the history of early America, and took an active role in a revisionist view of the colonial Puritan theocracy that was cultivated at Harvard University beginning in the 1920s.
+Miller specialized in the history of early America and took an active role in a revisionist view of the colonial Puritan theocracy that was cultivated at Harvard University beginning in the 1920s.
 Heavy drinking led to his premature death at the age of 58.
-"Perry Miller was a great historian of Puritanism but the dark conflicts of the Puritan mind eroded his own mental stability."